FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The surname Letterman was an occupational name for a tanner, derived from the German word "lederaere," meaning "leather worker."
 While patronymic and metronymic surnames, which are derived from the name of the father and mother respectively, are the most common form of a hereditary surname in Germany, occupational surnames also emerged during the late Middle Ages.
 Many people, such as the Letterman family, adopted the name of their occupation as their surname.

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Letterman include Lederer, Leder, Lederman, Ledermann, Lederle and others.

 This web page shows only a small excerpt of our Letterman research.
 Another 321 words (23 lines of text) covering the years 1723, 1778, 1795, 1842, and 1860 are included under the topic Early Letterman History in all our PDF Extended History products and printed products wherever possible.

-Another 99 words (7 lines of text) are included under the topic Early Letterman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Letterman Notables in all our PDF Extended History products and printed products wherever possible.